-Map the sales process through its different stages: finding, selling and closing.
-Sometimes the particular steps might get muddled and mixed, so mapping the sales process into its core stages will allow for your salespeople to remain flexible.
+Map the sales process through its different stages: finding, selling, and closing.
+Sometimes the particular steps might get muddled and mixed, so mapping the sales process into its core stages will allow your salespeople to remain flexible.

 Identifying the different steps of the process can be done through a flowchart, where all actions are noted.
 Following a flowchart is great when first implementing a new sales process, but it can be very restrictive if too heavily relied upon.

 By creating a template of what actions both the buyer and seller might take during different steps of the sales process, your salespeople will have something concrete to work with.
 While pursuing leads, templates are a great way to stay organized and remain actively engaged.